zeixcom/craft-boarding/README.md

 - Tour content is identical across all sites
 - Changes to tour content on any site update all sites
 - Perfect for tours that don't require localization
-- Example: Feature introduction tours that apply universally

 **Site Group**
 - Tour propagates to all sites within the same site group
 - Each site can have unique content
 - Useful for region-specific or brand-specific tours
-- Example: Tours for different brands sharing the same Craft installation

 **Language**
 - Tour propagates to all sites with the same language
 - Content remains identical across sites with matching language settings
 - Changes made on any site with the same language update all matching sites
 - Ideal for multi-domain setups with shared language content
-- Example: English tours shared across example.com and example.co.uk

-#### Creating Tours with Propagation

-1. Navigate to **Boarding > New Tour**
-2. Fill in the tour information (name, description, steps)
-3. Select the **Propagation Method** from the dropdown
-4. Click **Save**
-5. The tour will automatically be available on the appropriate sites based on your chosen propagation method

 #### Editing Multi-Site Tours

-**Site Selector**
-- When editing a tour, the site selector in the top-right corner shows only sites where the tour exists
-- Switch between sites to edit site-specific content (for Site Group propagation)
-- Changes to shared content (All Sites, Language) automatically update all applicable sites

 **Content Behavior by Propagation Method**